The Greek food ingredients my kitchen wouldn’t go without.

 The dry versions of all these herbs are also in the pantry.

 Lemons are a must in the Greek kitchen.
 They add acidity to many dishes, from roasted vegetables to grilled fish.
 Ladolemono-olive oil and lemon juice is used as a marinade and a dressing.
-Lemon juice is added on mostly everything from potatoes to meats and fried cheese and adds a classic Greek taste to everything.
+Lemon juice is added to mostly everything from potatoes to meats and fried cheese and adds a classic Greek taste to everything.

-Paximadia-rusks are an extremely hard bread.
+Paximadia-rusks are extremely hard bread.
 I love to eat them topped with tomatoes, extra virgin olive oil, and feta cheese.
 The rusk soaks up the extra moisture and becomes the most delicious bite.
 I dip one in my coffee in the morning for a quick breakfast.
 They easily take the place of croutons, crumbled in a salad.
 And they are absolutely delicious, slightly moist with water and 1-2 tablespoons extra virgin olive oil on top.

 Rusks have been part of the Cretan diet for centuries.
 They have a a long shelf life and their quality and taste remain unchangeable for months.
 In Crete, we call this rusk dakos.

 Sea salt & black pepper

 I only use good quality fine & coarse sea salt.
 Freshly ground black pepper is the kind I mostly reach out for.

 Spices & Seasonings